 In June 2019 Sinéad was elected to the Law Society Council on behalf of LPC students and trainees for a two-year term.
 She looks forward to engaging with the executive committee of the JLD to ensure views are represented at Council.

 Sinéad can be contacted via LinkedIn or Twitter to discuss any concerns members may have.

 The JLD holds elections every year for positions on its executive committee.
 There are usually six vacancies, which include the position of vice chair, LPC student representative and four 'free' seats (not specifically designated seats).
 All the seats are for two years apart from the LPC student seat which is for one year.

-Nominations open in September and usually close mid October with the new committee starting in mid November.
+Nominations open in September and usually close in mid-October with the new committee starting in mid-November.
 Look out for information on the JLD website in September about the JLD committee elections.

 The JLD Council member positions are managed through the Law Society’s governance team.
 Elections are not as frequent as for the JLD executive committee.
-Council seat vacancies will be advertised on the JLD website when they arise.
+Council seat vacancies will be advertised on the Junior Lawyers pages when they arise.